 We recommend that for large instances, the database used by SonarQube is hosted on a machine that is physically separate from SonarQube Server but close to it on the network.

-- Elasticsearch is used by SonarQube in the background in the SearchServer process.
+- Elasticsearch is used by SonarQube in the background.
 To ensure good performance of your SonarQube, you need to follow these recommendations that are linked to ES usage.